-KidTripster Teen: 8 Great restaurants serving tasty gluten-free options
+KidTripster Teen: 8 Best restaurants serving tasty gluten-free options

 These days, it seems like eating gluten-free has reached health craze status; lots of establishments have jumped on the bandwagon.
 Whether you’re electing to cut gluten by choice or out of necessity, there are options available.
 That being said, it’s a fact that not all gluten-free foods are created equal.
 So I scoured New York City - a foodie capital - in search of remarkable restaurants with tasty gluten-free menus that also are situated near some pretty popular NYC attractions.

 Mexican food is always a crowd pleaser, but Rosa Mexicano takes it up a notch with a separate gluten-free menu.
 This charming place with a low-key vibe is close to the 9/11 Memorial and One World Observatory.
 The menu offers some fantastic dishes including enchiladas – an item that doesn’t often grace the page of a gluten-free menu!
 The fresh guacamole is super yummy; however the portion size leaves a bit to be desired; so if you’re sharing, you may want to order more than one.
 Don’t worry though, the entrées are sure to leave you feeling satisfied.

 This quirky place is an omnivore’s dream!
 Angelica Kitchen specializes in vegan food but has a ton of gluten-free options.
 All the ingredients used in the dishes are organic.
 It’s just a few blocks away from Union Square.
 Fun Fact: Angelica Kitchen was the first 100% vegan restaurant in NYC, starting back in 1976.
 I usually order miso soup and combo bowl; they’re extremely delicious and nutritious!
 Who knew eating your veggies could taste so good?